 The aircraft must have working lower fuselage and tail radars.
 The HRD workstation should be on board, so radar and GPS dropwindsonde data can be analyzed and transmitted to NHC.
 The SFMR should be operated, to provide estimates of wind speed at the surface.
 If the AWRAP or C-SCAT is on the aircraft then it should also be operated to provide another estimate of the surface wind speeds.
-If the SRA is working it also should collect wave and sweep heights to characterize the storm surge and breaking wave field near the coast.

-If some of the portable Doppler radars (Shared Mobile Atmospheric Research and Teaching Radar [SMART-R] and/or Doppler on Wheels [DOW]), portable profilers and portable wind towers are deployed between ~65 and 130 km inland in the onshore flow regime as depicted in Fig. 4-1, this will provide valuable data for the inland decay model.
+If the SRA is working it also should collect wave and sweep heights to characterize the storm surge and breaking wave field near the coast If the scanning LIDAR is available, then it should be operated to obtain wind profiles in the cear air regions, especially in the offshore flow.
+If some of the portable Doppler radars (Shared Mobile Atmospheric Research and Teaching Radar [SMART-R] and/or Doppler on Wheels [DOW]), portable profilers and portable wind towers are deployed between ~65 and 130 km inland in the onshore flow regime as depicted in Fig. 9-1, this will provide valuable data for the inland decay model.
 If possible, one of the DOWs should be positioned relative to the nearest WSR-88D such that the dual-Doppler lobes cover the largest area of onshore flow possible.
-In the schematic shown in Fig. 4-1, one of the DOWs is positioned north-west of the Melbourne WSR-88D so that one dual-Doppler lobe is over the coastal waters and the other covers the inland region.
+In the schematic shown in Fig. 9-1, one of the DOWs is positioned northwest of the Melbourne WSR-88D so that one dual-Doppler lobe is over the coastal waters and the other covers the inland region.
 The profiler is positioned in the inland dual-Doppler lobe to provide independent observations of the boundary layer to anchor the dual-Doppler analysis.

 All modules support real-time and post-storm surface wind analyses.
 The flight patterns will depend on the location and strength of the storm relative to surface observing platforms and coastal radars.
 The first two modules could be easily incorporated into a tasked operational mission.
-The other three modules are suited to research missions, where the patterns are not constrained by fix or gale-force wind radii requirements.
+The other two modules are suited to research missions, where the patterns are not constrained by fix or gale-force wind radii requirements.
+Note that pattern timing could be adjusted to coordinate with the NASA WB-57 flights to collect SFMR and other data to compare with measurements from the HIRAD instrument.

-Real-time module: The real-time module combines passes over marine surface platforms with one or more figure-4 patterns in the core of the hurricane (Fig. 3-1.)
-The aircraft flies at or below 5,000 ft (1.5 km) (ideally at 2,500 ft [750 m]), so that flight-level wind speeds can be adjusted to 30 ft (10 m) to combine with measurements from marine surface platforms.
+Real-time module: The real-time module combines passes over marine surface platforms with one or more figure-4 patterns in the core of the hurricane (Fig. 9-1.)
+The aircraft flies at or below 5,000 ft (1.5 km), so that flight-level wind speeds can be adjusted to 30 ft (10 m) to combine with measurements from marine surface platforms.
 Flight-level and dropwindsonde data obtained near the platforms will be used to validate the adjustment method.
 Note that if the storm is outside of WSR-88D Doppler range then the figure-4 pattern could be repeated before returning home.

-The landfall flight pattern should take advantage of buoys or C-MAN sites nearby, if those platforms are expected to experience wind speeds $> 25 \text{ ms}^{-1}$.
-The aircraft descends at the initial point and begins a low-level figure-4 pattern, possibly modifying the legs to fly over the buoys (Fig. 4-1).
+The landfall flight pattern should take advantage of buoys or C-MAN sites nearby, if those platforms are expected to experience wind speeds $> 25 \text{ ms}^{-1}$ .
+The aircraft descends at the initial point and begins a low-level figure-4 pattern, possibly modifying the legs to fly over the buoys (Fig. 9-1).
 The radar will be in F/AST mode.
 If time permits the aircraft would make one more pass through the eye and then fly the dual-Doppler option.
 In this example, the pattern would be completed in about 2.5 h.
 Dropwindsondes would be deployed near the buoys or C-MAN sites, and additional dropwindsondes will be deployed at or just inside the flight-level RMW.